English folk and traditional music on the Internet

 General guides

 There are a number of discussion fora which cover the English folk scene, including the fRoots Forum and The Mudcat Café (which though American has many English contributors and has many threads of purely English interest such as discussion about English licensing laws).
-The main Internet newsgroup is uk.music.folk, though some discussion which used to take place here has now migrated to the forums just described; as with other Usenet newsgroups, there is an archive of the group in Google Groups.
+The main Internet newsgroup is uk.music.folk, though most discussion which used to take place there has now migrated to the forums just described; as with other Usenet newsgroups, there is an archive of the group in Google Groups.
 There is a Frequently Asked Questions (FAQ) page for the group.

 I have a listing of Music subject search tools: a guide to link lists, search engines, and subject gateways, concentrating on those covering folk music and ethnomusicology.
 You can also of course use general search engines like Google, but for general queries they are likely to overload you with results of little relevance.
 They can however be useful for some sorts of specific queries, such as bands with distinctive names.